Understanding Model Transaction#

 On the left section of the image above, you will see approximately 228 ERG taken, while on the right section, you will see 31 ERG sent and 197 ERG redeposited to your wallet.

 So your wallet used three of your boxes to spend the desired amount.
 This action includes all the assets in that box to the transaction.

 After the desired amount is spent, your funds are simply refunded to your address in a newly created UTXO box or boxes.
 Therefore, spending any coin in a box means spending the whole box and creating a new UTXO box, which is why you see your tokens are taken away and then redeposited.

-The selection of which boxes to spend is a secret of the wallet's random selection strategy.
+The selection of which boxes to spend is determined by the wallet's random selection strategy.
 Whatever coins are in the selected boxes, be it SigRSV, SigUSD or NFT will be displayed as per the example.

-The Accounts model contains a single box, and this box is not spent.
+The Account model contains a single box, and this box is not spent.
 It remains the same so that non-related coins will remain unaffected.

 The UTXO model, on the other hand, contains a set of boxes that represents the total amount of the user's balance and the unspent transaction output has to change with each spending transaction.

 You may see a long list of tokens when swapping just 5 SigRSV as below: